 Be Brave and Try Ice Swimming

 Is it Wednesday?
-Go to the Ice Swimming Club at the shore of Kemijoki and sip into the freezing water and then warm io in the sauna.
+Go to the Ice Swimming Club at the shore of Kemijoki to dip into the freezing water and then warm up in the sauna.
 Just like locals do.
 Crazy yet refreshing.
 We didn’t need the ice bucket challenge.
 You can easily fall in love with ice swimming.

 Snowmobile Driving